One Quick Trick That Adds 25 Cash-Buyers to Your Buyer’s List

 Step 1: Go to Craigslist

-“The fastest way to put 25 cash buyers on your list today [is to] get on Craigslist and go to the ‘rental’ section, look for the ‘real estate’ section, and then look at the ‘for rent’ section.”
-Once there, you’ll find two different types of listings: (1) it will be the actual homeowner (landlord) that’s renting the house or (2) it will be a property manager.
+“The fastest way to put 25 cash buyers [for real estate] on your list today [is to] get on Craigslist and go to the ‘rental’ section, look for the ‘real estate’ section, and then look at the ‘for rent’ section.”
+Once there, you’ll find two different types of listings: (1) the actual homeowner (landlord) that’s renting the house or (2) a property manager that is responsible for filling the vacancy.

 Pick up the phone and call the number listed for the property manager.
 “All you’re going to do is tell them, ‘hey, I am a local investor, I come across deeply discounted properties all the time.
 Do you have landlords and investors that you manage their properties currently that are looking to add more properties to their portfolio?”